 Bret resides in Redding with his wife Terri and their sons Colby and Matthew.
 He enjoys hunting, fishing, and camping.

-Eva Jimenez currently serves as the Associate Vice President of Economic and Workforce Development where she manages grant managers and is responsible for the outcomes of numerous grants totaling close to $15 million.
+Eva Jimenez currently serves as the Vice President of Economic and Workforce Development where she manages grant managers and is responsible for the outcomes of numerous grants totaling close to $15 million.
 Many of these grants involve partnerships with K-12 and community industry partners.
 Ms. Jimenez began her journey at Shasta College as a business instructor fourteen years ago.
 She delivered courses in business management, marketing, entrepreneurship, leadership and other business-related topics.
 Ms. Jimenez played an integral role in delivering customer service modules to many community partners during her instructional years.
 For the past eight years, Ms. Jimenez has served as an instructional administrator, which allows her to utilize her twenty years of private-industry management experience.

 Currently, Ms. Jimenez serves as a member of the Redding Rotary, the Lassen Park Foundation, the Girls Inc. Executive Team, and the Dignity Health North State Advisory Board.Additionally, Ms. Jimenez is President-elect of the California Community College Association for Occupational Education and President of the Shasta College Foundation.